Getting SDA in your Plan

 - Outline the most appropriate housing design category, building type and location.

 - CRITICAL STEP!
 Obtain Allied Health reports that use evidence-based assessments that refer to the NDIS legislation and the “reasonable and necessary” assessment in Section 34 of the NDIS Act.
+The Summer Foundation lists the assessments that the NDIA will accept HERE

 To provide evidence in the right way to assist in being granted SDA funding/getting SDA in an NDIS Plan.